What You Need To Know About Another Wild Week In The Russia Investigation

 A Russian agent is set to plead guilty Thursday

-Action in the Russia imbroglio shifts back to Washington, D.C., Thursday, when the Russian woman who's been accused of serving as a clandestine foreign agent is expected to plead guilty in federal court.
+Action in the Russia imbroglio shifts back to Washington, D.C., Thursday, when the Russian woman who has been accused of serving as a clandestine foreign agent is expected to plead guilty in federal court.

 Maria Butina was arrested over the summer and linked with a scheme to try to build back-channel ties between the Russian government and the Trump campaign and conservative organizations.

-Butin has become a cause celebre for Russia's foreign ministry since her arrest and she has been visited by Russian consular officials in jail, but Russian President Vladimir Putin said this week that his intelligence agency bosses don't know anything about her.
+Butina has become a cause celebre for Russia's foreign ministry since her arrest, and she has been visited by Russian consular officials in jail, but Russian President Vladimir Putin said this week that his intelligence agency bosses don't know anything about her.

-Butina and her boyfriend, sometime GOP fundraiser Paul Erickson, reached out to Donald Trump's presidential campaign in 2016 to try to set up a meeting between between the campaign's leaders and powerful Russians; although at least one brief encounter followed, the effort did not ultimately connect Trump and Putin.
+Butina and her boyfriend, sometime GOP fundraiser Paul Erickson, reached out to Donald Trump's presidential campaign in 2016 to try to set up a meeting between the campaign's leaders and powerful Russians; although at least one brief encounter followed, the effort did not ultimately connect Trump and Putin.

 Butina and Erickson, however, continued to move in political circles after the election, including with the National Prayer Breakfast.